-- (2) Includes 7,640 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 1,876 shares of common stock which Mr. Throdahl has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (3) Includes 10,050 shares of restricted stock to be granted to Mr. Hite in connection with this offering. - (4) Includes 22,083 shares of common stock which Mr. Bailey has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017, 804 shares of common stock held by Mr. Bailey in an individual retirement account and 3,685 shares of restricted stock to be granted to Mr. Bailey in connection with this offering. - (5) Includes 57,459 shares of common stock which Mr. Odle has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017, 3,216 shares of common stock held jointly by Mr. Odle and his spouse and 11,725 shares of restricted stock to be granted to Mr. Odle in connection with this offering. - (6) Includes 8,171 shares of common stock which Mr. Schlotterback has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017, 7,246 shares of common stock held by Mr. Schlotterback's spouse and 4,963 shares of common stock which Mr. Schlotterback's spouse has the right to acquire pursuant to outstanding warrants which are or will be immediately exercisable within 60 days of June 30, 2017. - (7) Includes 4,020 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 6,303 shares of common stock which Mr. Berry has the right to acquire pursuant to outstanding warrants and stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (8) Includes 670 shares of common stock which Mr. Hughes has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (9) Consists of 5,369,186 shares of common stock owned by Squadron and 1,340 shares of common stock which Squadron has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017 (see footnote 1).
+- (2) Includes 11,403 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 2,800 shares of common stock which Mr. Throdahl has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (3) Includes 32,960 shares of common stock which Mr. Bailey has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017 and 1,200 shares of common stock held by Mr. Bailey in an individual retirement account. - (4) Includes 85,760 shares of common stock which Mr. Odle has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017 and 4,800 shares of common stock held jointly by Mr. Odle and his spouse. - (5) Includes 12,196 shares of common stock which Mr. Schlotterback has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (6) Includes 6,000 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 9,408 shares of common stock which Mr. Berry has the right to acquire pursuant to outstanding warrants and stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (7) Includes 1,000 shares of common stock which Mr. Hughes has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (8) Consists of shares of common stock owned by Squadron and 2,000 shares of common stock which Squadron has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017 (see footnote 1).
 Mr. Pelizzon is the President of Squadron and a member of its Managing Committee.
-Mr. Pelizzon disclaims beneficial ownership of the shares and shares underlying options held by Squadron, except to the extent of his pecuniary interests therein. - (10) Includes 670 shares of common stock which Mr. Unger has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (11) Includes shares of common stock issuable upon the exercise of outstanding warrants and stock options which are or will be immediately exercisable within 60 days of June 30, 2017, as set forth in previous footnotes.
-Also includes 19,183 shares of common stock and 9,524 shares of common stock which Dr. Armstrong and Mr. Gerritzen, respectively, have the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017, 682 shares of common stock held jointly by Dr. Armstrong and his spouse and 5,360 shares of restricted stock to be granted to Mr. Gerritzen in connection with this offering.
+Mr. Pelizzon disclaims beneficial ownership of the shares and shares underlying options held by Squadron, except to the extent of his pecuniary interests therein. - (9) Includes 1,000 shares of common stock which Mr. Unger has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017. - (10) Includes shares of common stock issuable upon the exercise of outstanding warrants and stock options which are or will be immediately exercisable within 60 days of June 30, 2017, as set forth in previous footnotes.
+Also includes 28,632 shares of common stock and 14,216 shares of common stock which Dr. Armstrong and Mr. Gerritzen, respectively, have the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017 and 1,018 shares of common stock held jointly by Dr. Armstrong and his spouse.